-An option to download the guest packet can be placed on the booking confirmation page, allowing the guest to access important information right away.
+An option to download these documents can be placed on the booking confirmation page, allowing the guest to access important information right away.
 With Kigo's custom web design solution, options like this are easy.

 2. Send Guest Information via Automated Email